Symphony No. 2

 After Tchaikovsky's death the original version of the Symphony was reconstructed by Ivan Shorning from the surviving orchestral parts, and it was performed in this form at a Russian Musical Society concert in Moscow on 6/18 January 1896 .
 The conductor on this occasion was Sergey Taneyev, who much preferred the earlier version:

-I've been looking over the two scores—the new, printed by Bessel, and the former, compiled from the orchestral parts.
+I've been looking over the two scores — the new, printed by Bessel, and the former, compiled from the orchestral parts.
 My God, what a difference!
-How good the former Allegro is, despite some imperfections—rambling modulations which it would be better off without, but a beautiful first theme, and a melodious, graceful second.
-How weak by comparison is this new allegro!
+How good the former Allegro is, despite some imperfections — rambling modulations which it would be better off without, but a beautiful first theme, and a melodious, graceful second.
+How weak by comparison this new allegro is!
 A poor first theme comprising many repetitions of a three-note motif: an even less interesting second theme worked in as counter-melody to part of the original first theme; a little bit of the original allegro artificially stuck into the new one in order to preserve fragments of the original development section; all this is manufactured without any definite scheme...
 The finale, with the exception of one large cut, remains in its earlier form .

-Vasily Bessel in Saint Petersburg made an offer to print the Symphony for Tchaikovsky, which the composer accepted, and the composer's arrangement for piano duet was published by Bessel in November 1873.
-In October, Tchaikovsky corrected the proofs, and on 28 November/10 December he wrote to Bessel: "I have received the symphony; it is printed very well—apart from a few misprints; it's a pity you had to do it in such a rush" .
+Vasily Bessel in Saint Petersburg made an offer to print the Symphony for Tchaikovsky, which the composer accepted, and the composer's arrangement for piano duet was published by Bessel in November 1873 (plates 380-383, 111 pages).
+In October, Tchaikovsky corrected the proofs, and on 28 November/10 December he wrote to Bessel: "I've received the symphony; it is printed very well — apart from a few misprints; it's a pity you had to do it in such a rush" .

 However, Bessel was not in such a hurry to print the full score.
 In 1875 Tchaikovsky asked him: "Do you intend to print the full score of my Second Symphony?...
 I should be offended if you do not do this" .
 However, the score was still not printed.